Fall Foliage Is Better by Rail on These 13 Scenic Train Trips

 • Book now: thecog.com

-Ride the rails to the top of Mount Washington on this three-hour round-trip excursion that’s been an attraction in New Hampshire’s White Mountains since 1869.
-The railway still operates two vintage steam locomotives, but it has introduced seven biodiesel locomotives along the route in an effort to reduce emissions.
-Visit by mid-October to see the fall colors at their peak.
+Ride the rails to the top of Mount Washington on a three-hour round-trip excursion that’s been an attraction in New Hampshire’s White Mountains since 1869.
+The railway still operates two vintage steam locomotives, but most of the trips are now made with biodiesel locomotives to reduce emissions.
+Visit by mid-October to see the fall colors at their peak, a forest of orange, red, and gold.

 Alaska railcars passing over trestle bridge, with high mountains in background